MKrouma/4.0-Project1-CFAutomation/README.md

 # 4.0-Team
-Project to automation map production for PAMOFOR.
+Project to automate map production for PAMOFOR.

 ## Table of content